ARA Azopardo (1922)

 ARA Azopardo was a tugboat of the Argentine Navy, built in the Bethlehem Shipyard in 1919 and transferred to Argentina in 1922.
-It was based at the port of Buenos Aires and later at Puerto Belgrano, and was decommissioned in 1941.
+It was based at the port of Buenos Aires and later at Puerto Belgrano, and it was decommissioned in 1941.
 The vessel was named after the Juan Bautista Azopardo, a Maltese privateer and officer of the Argentine Navy during the Independence and Cisplatine wars, and was the second Argentine naval ship with this name.

 Design

 Azopardo was a steam tugboat built in 1919 at the Bethlehem Co., in Boston.
 It had a single funnel and two simple masts.

 It was powered by two triple expansion steam engines of 900 hp each, with two boilers, driving two propellers.
 It could carry 250 tons of coal, and consumed a maximum of 20 tons of coal per day, giving it a maximum range of 20 days at sea.

 It was equipped with a "Lidgerwood" steam engine on its stern, for towing ships.
 It also had a refrigerated store, and electric searchlights.